martinlevesque/websocket-stats/README.md

 #### `websocketStats(server, eventTypes, callback)`

 Attach websocket-stats to a HTTP or HTTPS server. `eventTypes` is a list (or null object) of string types to monitor.
 When `eventTypes` is set to null, all types will be monitored.
-When an message occur, the callback method is called.
+When a message occurs, the callback method is called.

 ## Response stats object